Applying for a reception place (Year R)

 - a recent household bill, for example a gas, electricity, water, or Council Tax bill

-- a recent bank statement, credit card statement, store card statement
+- a recent bank statement, credit card statement, or store card statement

 And if you have moved house: